Please ensure Javascript is enabled for purposes of website accessibility

 Let’s look at another example.

-The chart below is for Everbridge (EVBG), which currently has a market cap of $1 billion.
-Everbridge has completed numerous capital raises since it went public at 12 in September 2016.
-And it’s marched higher after every one.
+The chart below is for Everbridge (EVBG), which was taken private earlier this year at a $1.8 billion valuation.
+Everbridge had completed numerous capital raises since it went public at 12 in September 2016.
+And it marched higher after every one.
 All were inhaled by the market, just like a lunker bass inhaling a crayfish!
-The intervening years haven’t been quite as kind to Everbridge as they have to Coupa, as the bear market of the past few years dragged shares down sharply.
+The intervening years weren’t quite as kind to Everbridge as they were to Coupa, as the bear market of 2022 and 2023 dragged shares down sharply before they were acquired by Thoma Bravo.

 Look at what a secondary stock offering did to Everbridge (EVBG) stock.